monishaTY/Module-1/1E SEB-MINIMUM OF THREE NUMBERS.md

-# Experiment No: 1e – SEB-Minimum of Three Numbers
+# Experiment No: 1e – SEB-Maximum of Three Numbers

 ## AIM
 To write a Python program to find the minimum between three integer numbers using a conditional expression (Ternary operator).